saassenza/MADna/LAMMPS/README.md

 - *hel_hrise*: Lseq columns (where Lseq is the length of the sequence) containing timestep (column 1) and hrise for the Lseq-1 steps (nm); at the current stage it is meaningful only for molecules composed of roughly 20 base pairs
 - *hel_htwist*: Lseq columns containing timestep (column 1) and htwist for the Lseq-1 steps (deg); at the current stage it is meaningful only for molecules composed of roughly 20 base pairs
 - *hel_major_groove_width, hel_minor_groove_width, hel_major_groove_depth, hel_minor_groove_depth*: Lseq+1 columns containing timestep (column 1) and the groove feature corresponding to the filename for all the base pairs (nm); close to the ends, groove geometry might not be determined, in which case a large negative number is displayed (-1e9)
+Note that it is possible to provide a prefix containing a path (e.g. a prefix equal to "mySim/hel" will create files "mySim/hel_diameter" and so on).
+However, the folders within the path must already exist.

 ### 3) Compute_Ext_CumulateTwist_zaxis.cpp
 It computes the extension and total twist of a DNA fragment in the z direction.
-Its usage is as follows (it is assumed that the compiled executable is named as the script without the .cpp extension)
+Its usage is as follows:
 ```
 Compute_Ext_CumulateTwist_zaxis trajectory start stop
 ```